 I might buy a $100 shirt and wear it a hundred times, but I doubt that I’ll build fond memories of the shirt.
 I could spend that same $100 on a cooking class in Thailand and I will have those memories for a lifetime.
 Every time I look at the photos or try to cook one of those dishes myself, I instantly get taken back to that experience in Thailand.

 It gives you major bragging rights when you can say “I’ve been there,” while watching Anthony Bourdain on TV.

 Nick & I occasionally watch travel and cooking shows and every time a destination comes on that we’ve been to, we get all excited to see it again.
 It’s inevitable that one or both of us proclaims, “We’ve been there!”
-There’s something really cool about seeing a place on TV that you’ve already been to.
+There’s something really cool about seeing a place on TV that you’ve already been to (like Girona, where scenes from Game of Thrones was filmed).
 And whenever I’m talking to people about a cool destination, I feel really giddy to say that I’ve been there.
 Maybe that’s just silly, but if it makes you happy, then it’s a benefit!

 You will meet some of the friendliest, like-minded people who might turn out to be your friends for life.